-When you’re settling into your new home it’s reassuring to know that if anything happens you’re covered.
-Do you know when the boiler was last insured?
+When you’re settling into your new home it’s reassuring to know that if anything happens we can help.
+Do you know how well the boiler is working?
 How’s the wiring and plumbing?
 And if you’re renting, check with your landlord and make sure they provide all the relevant safety certificates.

 Moving house is a busy time and we realise energy may be the last thing on the list!
 But setting up accounts with your new utility companies is really important so you only get billed for what you use.

 There’s a range of tariffs available for our customers including short and long term fixed, variable and prepayment meter.
+Our Blue+Heating Protect tariff includes free boiler cover, for that extra peace of mind in your new home.
 Take a look, get a quote, and set up your new account with EDF Energy.

 - Do you need to book time off work?
 Have you sorted out any child care?
 Think about your pets too